angular/angular/guides/customizing-component-styles.md

 - Add the overriding style to your global stylesheet.
 Scope the selectors so that it only affects the specific elements you need it to.
 - Turn view encapsulation off on your component.
-If you do this, be sure to scope your styles appropriately, or else you may end up incidentally targeting other components elswhere in your application.
+If you do this, be sure to scope your styles appropriately, or else you may end up incidentally targeting other components elsewhere in your application.
 - Use a deprecated shadow-piercing descendant combinator to force styles to apply to all the child elements.
 Read more about this deprecated solution in the